swiftdiaries/clarifai-search/README.md

      $GOPATH/bin/searchbytag

-You should now see a HTML page with a Text Field, Enter a Search Tag.
+You should now see a HTML page with a Text Field, Enter a Search Tag to see results.